SarahSeel/Capstone/README.md

 ## Description of Website in the works.

-- Moto Journey is based on the idea of having a social media platform for motorcycle enthusiasts.
+- Moto Journey is a web application in which motorcycle enthusiast can map location
-- I currently have